 ✨Sleep deprivation is real and you need to ensure you are getting enough rest to cope with ups and downs of new motherhood.
 Get as much sleep as you can.
 Decide how you will work a feeding schedule with your partner so that you can get a solid block of sleep.
 Organise a close friend to come around during the day to look after your tiny human so you can sleep when your partner returns to work.
 Sleep really will help make the journey easier.

 ✨Plan to stay in.
 Childbirth takes a large toll on your body and you need time to heal and recover.
 Don't plan any social events in the first month postpartum.

 ✨Stay connected.
-New motherhood can feel isolating and lonely.
+New motherhood can feel isolating and lonely - especially in a COVID world.
 Sign up to online communities, look for local drop in days for lactation consultants in your area and make sure you sign up for a mothers group.
 Remember you are not alone, ask for help if you are not coping.
 There are great resources like cope.org.au you can use.

 ✨Remember to be kind to yourself.
-You're are not expected have all the answers and know how to be a 'mother' immediately.
-It takes times and sometimes more than you thought, so allow yourself the time you need to adjust to your role as a new mum.
+You're not expected have all the answers and know how to be a 'mother' immediately.
+It takes times and sometimes more than you think, so allow yourself the time you need to adjust to your role as a new mum.

 At HQ we are here to help.
-We have scientifically formulated our Post Birth Vitality superfood powder to help support postpartum recovery, replenish key nutrients, hormone regulation, mood and milk supply.
+We have scientifically formulated our Post Birth Vitality nutrient powder to support postpartum recovery, replenish key nutrients, promote a healthy milk supply and help with mood and hormone regulation .
 Find out how we can help you.

 © HQ | Intelligent Health 2020 you may not reproduce or communicate any of the content on this website, including files downloadable from this website, without the permission of the copyright owner.